Get 66-1 odds for Liverpool to have shot on target vs Chelsea with Ladbrokes

 They include Chelsea's 2-1 win in October's reverse game, in which Liverpool recorded two shots on target, but they hit the target five times when they beat the Blues 2-1 in October 2024 and they also registered five efforts on target in their defeat at Old Trafford.

-Arne Slot's side were 1-2 to have a shot on target on Saturday but that price has now been boosted, and in a big way.
+Arne Slot's side were 1-2 to have a shot on target this afternoon but that price has now been boosted, and in a big way.

 Click here to back Liverpool to have a shot on target vs Chelsea at 66-1 with Ladbrokes